K-Sz-Zielinski/TFOP-SG1-Utility-for-Uploads-to-ExoFOP/README.md

-# TFOP SG1 Utility for Uploading Observations to ExoFOP
+# TFOP SG1 Utility for Uploads to ExoFOP

 If you encounter any issues, contact the author at **krzysztof.sz.zielinski@gmail.com**.